 In theory, it may seem like a good idea, or progressive parenting, to give your child free reign, however, giving a child who has only experienced life for two to four years, free reign is not comparable to an older sibling, or an adult who have experienced many years of life.
 Toddlers simply lack the maturity or skill set to handle that responsibility without feeling agitated and overwhelmed.
 Think about your first day at any job.
 Without direction, you would feel overwhelmed and frustration.

-Now we have to enforce rules and consequences, because if we do not have consequences to our rules, we lack any type of follow through and it is merely a suggestion.
+Now we have to enforce rules and consequences, because if we are not embracing consequences in our rules, we lack any type of follow through and it is merely a suggestion.
 Given a choice, younger children lack the desire to perform the task.
 If there is an enforced consequence to an action, there is an understanding the action must be completed.
 Following our actions, we also need to ensure there is a clear direction on how to complete an action thoroughly.
 Consistency is a key tool we must implement each time.

 Speaking solely for myself, I recognize there are numerous ways to discipline a child, probably as many as the children on earth.
 What works for one family may not work for another.
 There are no rules on what you choose to do, however there are some considerations to embrace when deciding what works for you and your family:

 Testing limits is one of the most tried and true tactics our children will attempt.
 When this occurs, I personally tend to give one warning prior to enforcing a consequence.
 If it happens again, there is a consequence.
-Follow through on a threat is key.
+When embracing consequences, follow through on a threat is key.
 If you do not follow through, your children will adapt to empty threats and ignore your warnings.

 - Consequence Corner